Buhari orders MDAs to study NIPSS report on policy design, implementation – The Sun Nigeria

 “The gaps between policy design and programmes implementation must be closed in order for our country to continue to make meaningful progress.

-Alluding to the report and the presentation done by participants of Course 43, the President noted that their research had drawn attention to the numerous efforts of his administration in policy and programme implementation, as well as the challenges faced.
+Alluding to the report and the presentation done by participants of Course 43, the president said their research had drawn attention to the numerous efforts of his administration in policy and programme implementation, as well as the challenges faced.

 He acknowledged that the report also generated constructive and compelling recommendations with adequate implementation strategies.